What Can You Expect after Deworming Your Dog?

-The First Few Hours after a Worming Treatment
+The First Few Hours after a Deworming Treatment

-It’s a good idea to deworm your pet at home where your pet is comfortable.
-If possible, choose a quiet weekend so your pet is calm and relaxed — not stressed or excited by a lot of commotion — and so you will have time to monitor your dog after administering the worming treatment.
+It’s a good idea to deworm your pet at home where they are comfortable.
+If possible, choose a quiet weekend so your pet is calm and relaxed — not stressed or excited by a lot of commotion — and so you will have time to monitor your dog after administering the deworming treatment.

-Regardless of what kind of worming product you use, the treatment will typically begin working within a few hours and your dog will most likely behave as normal.
+Regardless of what kind of deworming product you use, the treatment will typically begin working within a few hours and your dog will most likely behave as normal.

 The Deworming Process after a Few Days

-Depending what kind of worms your dog has, you may or may not see worms in their stool in the days following a worming treatment.
-Most worming products treat roundworms, hookworms and whipworms by paralyzing and killing the parasites; tapeworms are killed and broken up into smaller segments.
+Depending on what kind of worms your dog has, you may or may not see worms in their stool in the days following a deworming treatment.
+Most deworming products treat roundworms, hookworms and whipworms by paralyzing and killing the parasites; tapeworms are killed and broken up into smaller segments.
 Some intestinal worms, like hookworms and whipworms, are so small that you won’t see any worms in your dog’s stool at all.

-Puppies and other dogs may require repeat worming treatments a few weeks after their initial treatment.
+Puppies and other dogs may require repeat deworming treatments a few weeks after their initial treatment.
 This is often based on the type of worm and product used.
-For questions about a worming schedule for your dog, speak to your veterinarian.
+For questions about a deworming schedule for your dog, speak to your veterinarian.